zhangster12/Obsidian-BJJ-Notes/Escapes/Kipping Escape.md

 ![Kipping Escape](https://evolve-mma.com/wp-content/uploads/2023/10/kipping-escape-edited.jpg)
 # Setup
-- [Mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FMount): This escape is good to use when the top player is crossing their feet beneath you.
+- [Mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FMount): When the top player is crossing their feet beneath you.
 # Keys
 - Bridge to create space.
 - Take the top player overhead with your arms rather than straight up.